Table of Contents

 A mere mention of its name evokes images of camel caravans in the desert, people in flowing robes, and markets packed with exotic spices –Morocco is a place Westerners dream of.
 But as when traveling to any country that feels so foreign, first-time travelers will be questioning, “What do I need to pack for Morocco?”

 This Morocco packing list includes everything you’ll need during your trip, and you can scroll down for some tips on what to wear in Morocco and what to pack for different seasons as well.
-There’s also a list of things NOT to bring, as well as answers to many of the most frequently asked questions about traveling in Morocco.
+There’s also a list of things NOT to bring, and answers to many of the most frequently asked questions about traveling in Morocco.

 See our product selection criteria and guidelines here.